-However, our results show that it is the dominating source for dust on the Renland Ice Cap and probably contributes significantly to the dust concentration in the East Greenlandic cryosphere.
-A Holocene dust concentration of 750 $\mu$ g/kg as found in RECAP is equivalent to an albedo reduction of around 1% [28,29].
+the East Greenlandic cryosphere.
+A Holocene dust concentration of 750 μ g/kg as found in RECAP is equivalent to an albedo reduction of around 1% [28,29].
 As the surface of the Renland Ice Cap lies 2,300 m above sea level, only a small fraction of the dust that is uplifted from the surrounding outwash plains reaches it.
 It is therefore likely that the lower lying glaciers in the area receive more dust than the Renland Ice Cap, significantly lowering their albedo.